Market Test -

 - Job description – This must include main duties and responsibilities, along with any skills, qualifications and experience which are required for the role – be as accurate and detailed as possible to ensure that only suitable candidates will apply

 *If the role is being advertised as part of a rolling recruitment programme, the advertisement must also show the period of the recruitment programme.

 It is important to ensure that any ‘soft skill’ listed in the job description is accurately described and justifiably necessary to performing the role in question.
 It is also key that you are able to measure and evidence whether or not a candidate has these ‘soft-skills’ during the recruitment process.

 BEWARE!
 Once a job advertisement has been posted you should not amend it in any way.
 If an advert needs to be corrected then you may have to re-advertise the role completely.

 Look out for Part 4 where we will focus on the compliant advertisement process.

-‘Your guide to conducting a successful and compliant Resident Labour Market Test’:
+See also ‘Your guide to a compliant Resident Labour Market Test’: